Back to School Party

 - First, make the invitations.

-- Fold a piece of 8- by 10-inch card stock in half vertically from top to bottom.
+- Fold a piece of 8" x 10" card stock in half vertically from top to bottom.
 Cut vertically up the center to create two invitations per sheet.

 - Decorate the front of each invitation to look like a notebook, using a real life example for reference.
 Personalize each one by adding the guests name and the word notebook.
 For example, “Matthew's Notebook”.

-- After the glue dries, write your party info for the guests to see.
-Make sure to include the reason for the party, date and time, place, and RSVP number or e-mail.
+- After the glue dries, start writing out your party info.
+Make sure to include the reason for the party, date and time, place, and RSVP number or email.

-- Hand deliver or place your mini-notebooks into envelopes and send out to guests.
+- Hand deliver or place your mini-notebooks into envelopes and send them out to guests.

 - Get all of your guests plain white shirts or ask them to bring their own.

-- Use non-toxic, fabric paints and/or markers to write the name of the school and year on the back.
+- Use non-toxic, fabric paints and/or markers to write the name of the school on the front and the year on the back.

-- Have each child create his or her own picture of the school on the front.
+- Encourage each child to create his own school-related picture on the front.